prannoymulmi/Brute-force-protection/README.md

 }
 ```
 ### Configuration
-The settings of the database and application are configured in the file [config.json](./config/config.json).
+The database and application settings are configured in the file [config.json](./config/config.json).

 ## Automated Tests
 The mitigations implemented in this project are all tested using ```pytest``` to see if the security measures implemented for the system's endpoints behave as intended.